WE ARE THROWN OUT OF THE COUNCIL MEETING FOR PROVIDING ADVICE

 Well Tracy Rodriquenz who had some heated words with Joe Griffin earlier decided to have a WS Police officer remove us from the council meeting.
 It was not her right.
 It was Rhett Bullard’s right but even though our respect is not with Chief Rodriquenz, we have a lot of respect for those officers who serve under her supervision.

-In any event, you cannot explain anything to this Town and although coverage is sold through an Independent Agent, I am not certain that independent agent may have explained the details to the Town of White Springs.
-And we do not have a Town Attorney who is sharp on the law and almost fell asleep in front at last night’s meeting.
+In any event, you cannot explain anything to this Town.
+They do not wish some people such as Joe and I on committees or as volunteers and although coverage is sold through an Independent Agent, I am not certain that independent agent may have explained the details to the Town of White Springs.
+And we do not have a Town Attorney who is sharp on the aspects of civil law and almost fell asleep in front at last night’s meeting.

 But what amazes me is the fact that when our attorney Karen Hatton was asked a question, she stated “I think”.
 That is a scary statement which eludes to the fact that she does not understand civil law and I am not certain she understood criminal law when she charged Joe a couple of years back.
 What a great attorney we have, but that is all White Springs will ever get with its reputation.

 THE CONTRACT AND THE HOLD HARMLESS AGREEMENT